novacrazy/bluebird-co/benchmark/README.md

 Pull requests for new benchmarks are always welcome.

-## Preface

-As this is effectively a port of tj/co, the performance is about the same when using the same promises, except in situations where I have manually optimized things.

-However, it should be kept in mind that bluebird-co is also extensible, and of course works with bluebird.

 ## Results

 Tested with io.js 2.3.0 on Windows 8, Intel i5-4690K at 3.9GHz with 32GB of memory.